materialsproject/MPenv/README.rst

     export VASP_PSP_DIR=<PATH_TO_POTCARS>
     export MAPI_KEY=<MAPI_KEY>

    where <PATH_TO_POTCARS> contains your POTCARs dir and MAPI_KEY is your Materials Project API key.
 See the pymatgen docs for more details.
 Some features of the code (e.g. VASP input generation) won't work without these.
+Note that members of the ``matgen`` group at NERSC should be able to set their <PATH_TO_POTCARS> as ``/project/projectdirs/matgen/POTCARs``.

 Part 4 - Modifying code to add workflows
 ----------------------------------------